 Assessing your soil before applying lime

 Finding out the natural level of soil acidity or alkalinity in your garden is essential before adding lime.
-This level is known as pH, and you can find out the pH of your soil using a cheap and simple test kit that is widely available from many sources.
+This level is known as pH, and you can find out the pH of your soil using cheap and simple test kits, which are widely available in garden centres and online.
 A pH level higher than 7 shows that the soil is alkaline or lime-rich and does not need extra lime.
 Neutral soil has a level of 7.
 Below that level indicates an acid soil.

 Which crop plants need limy soil

-Members of the Brassica family (such as cabbage, Brussels sprouts, kale, and broccoli) grow best on limy soil and can be more susceptible to the disease clubroot in neutral to acidic soils.
-Other vegetables that thrive in these conditions include beans, leafy vegetables, swedes, and tomatoes.
+Brassicas such as cabbage, Brussels sprouts, swede, kale and broccoli grow best on slightly alkaline soil and can be more susceptible to the disease clubroot in neutral to acidic soils.

 For ornamental plants, it's far better to select plants that thrive in your natural soil conditions, rather than trying to alter it.